KonstanzeTan/blogdown/content/collection/_index.md

     description: |
      Here are bundles of links to my favourite learning resources organised by key methods and tools used in my thesis.
-Hope you find something that you need.\n
+Hope you find something that you need.
     show_author_byline: true
     show_post_date: true
     text_link_label: ""